huntlylee/sonography_ESCC/README.md

 ## 1️⃣ Archive Code for Model Development

-The folder xx contains Python scripts used for model development, including data preprocessing, model training, and evaluation.
+The folder `Archive Code` contains Python scripts used for model development, including data preprocessing, model training, and evaluation.
 These scripts allow full reproduction of the study’s methodology and results.

 Please note: the raw data used in this study is not publicly available due to institutional restrictions.
 For access, please contact the corresponding author.